Shin-Z/charleigh/models/sony_mount_cover/README.md

 ## Known Issues

-- The α7R cover might be hard to take off
+- The cover on α7R(α7) might be hard to take off.

 - The stiffener part near the lens release button may have conflict with some lens or converters, Techart LM-EA9 converter is currently what I found, but generally works perfectly with original Sony E mount lens